Springdale man arrested after fatal crash

 Zambrano-Morales' vehicle crossed three lanes of traffic and hit a southbound 2007 GMC Yukon driven by Heriberto Nunez-Espinosa, 57, of Springdale.

-Nunez-Espinosa was killed in the collision, according to police, and a passenger in the Silverado, Norma Nunez, 53, of Springdale, was injured.
+Nunez-Espinosa was killed in the collision, according to police, and a passenger in the Yukon, Norma Nunez, 53, of Springdale, was injured.
 Zambrano-Morales was also injured in the accident.

 Police said Nunez suffered minor injuries while Zambrano-Morales had severe injuries to both legs.
 Both were taken to Northwest Medical Center in Springdale.